kunigami/kunigami.github.io/blog/selected/index.md

 ---
 layout: page
-title: Selected Posts
+title: Posts by topics
 ---

 {% include blog_vars.html %}

-<a href="{{ site.url }}">kuniga.me</a> > <a href="{{ site.url }}/blog">NP-Incompleteness</a> > Selected
+<a href="{{ site.url }}">kuniga.me</a> > <a href="{{ site.url }}/blog">NP-Incompleteness</a> > Topics

-# Selected Posts
+# Posts by topics

-Selected posts organized by theme.
+Selected posts organized by topics.
 Most of them are primers (introductory) and intended to be looked up for reference.
 If a post happens to describe two or more concepts, there will be multiple entries here linking to the same post.
 Within each theme topics are sorted alphabetically.

 ## Algorithms and Data Structures